 When it comes to transportation the Netherlands is easy to traverse and has great public transportation.
 Located in Western Europe and bordered by Belgium and Germany, the Netherlands is very well connected to many European cities and countries.
 Public transport is easily accessible (and very clean) and the infamous Schiphol airport can have you at any major European city within an hour or two.
 Also, let’s not forget about cycling which is a major part of Dutch culture.
 Everyone and I mean literally everyone cycles to work, school, the store…you name it.
 Not only is it good for the environment, but your health and you’ll be able to save you money on your commute!
 Keep in mind that owning a car is expensive but there really is no reason to with such great transit options.

 The Better Life Index ranks the UK as above average for education, health status, income, social life, etc. Having lived here myself I cannot agree more.
-As an American, the UK may be the easiest to adapt when considering cultural and language aspects. moving to an English-speaking country gives you a greater advantage especially in terms of job prospects.
+As an American, the UK may be the easiest to adapt to when considering cultural and language aspects. moving to an English-speaking country gives you a greater advantage especially in terms of job prospects.
 Getting around in the UK varies according to where you live.
-London has an excellent public transport system with the tube and bus system, and many regional trains that come from outer zones and Greater London all throughout the day.
+London has an excellent public transport system.
+There is the tube and bus system.
+There are also regional trains that come from outer zones and Greater London all throughout the day.

 In terms of cost of living, evidently the bigger the city the more expensive it will be.
 I lived in London twice and the major setback is how expensive everything is.
 The average rent for a one-bedroom apartment in the city center is about £2,000 pounds.
-Going out to eat and meeting up with friends is costly. however, doing groceries is way cheaper than for instance when I shop back home in Los Angeles and Paris.
+Going out to eat and meeting up with friends is costly.
 Keep in mind that London is one of the most expensive cities in the world to live in.
-If you’re seriously thinking of emigrating to the UK why not check out other more affordable places such as Birmingham, Leeds or Manchester.
+If you’re thinking of emigrating to the UK, check out more affordable places such as Birmingham, Leeds, or Manchester.

 Does Europe sound like the place for you?
 If so, you need to be realistic and figure out how your relocation is going to take place.
 I always recommend taking a few trips to your potential place of residence.
 This way you can get a feel of the place, what daily life is like, and whether you envision yourself living there.
 In this case, here are some helpful tips to better equip you if this will be your first-time visit to Europe.